ms/buildtogether.tech/debugging/index.md

 Finding errors is good; fixing them is better, so learning how to debug is as important as learning how to program in the first place.
-However, while most schools teach defensive programming and unit testing, I have yet to find any that offers a course on debugging.
-This is a significant omission when you consider that most programmers spend anywhere from a quarter to three quarters of their time finding and fixing bugs.
-While a single chapter can't make up for that, I hope the guidance below will help make you more efficient.
+However, while most schools teach defensive programming and unit testing, only a handful offer a course on debugging, which is weird when you consider that most programmers spend anywhere from a quarter to three quarters of their time finding and fixing bugs.
+A single chapter can't make up for that, but I hope the guidance below will help make you more efficient.

 ## Build Habits

-Software can fail in many different ways, but the process for tracking problems down is remarkably consistent.
+Software can fail in many different ways, but the process for diagnosing and fixing problems is consistent from one bug to the next.
 The first rule of debugging is therefore to make good practices a habit.
-You are more likely to make mistakes when you're tired or under pressure; if writing assertions and unit tests isn't automatic by then, the odds are that how you work will actually make things worse.
+You are more likely to make mistakes or overlook things when you're tired or under pressure; if writing assertions and unit testing aren't automatic by then, the odds are that you'll be at your worst when it matters most.

+Here are the things you should turn into habits:

-Make sure you understand what the code is supposed to do.
+Make sure you are trying to build the right thing.
-:   As we'll see when discussing Boehm's Curve in <span x="process"/>, any time
-    you invest in reducing the number of bugs you write will reduce the overall time needed to complete your project.
-The first step in debugging is therefore to make sure you built the right thing. <span g="requirements_error">Requirements errors</span> are a major cause of software projects failing in the real world, and every instructor has horror stories about students misinterpreting assignments and spending days building the wrong thing.
-When in doubt, ask; to make your question and its answer clear, provide an example and describe what you think the code is supposed to do in that case.
+:   <span g="requirements_error">Requirements errors</span> are a major cause of
+    software projects failing in the real world, and every instructor has horror stories about students misinterpreting assignments and spending days building the wrong thing.
+When in doubt, ask, and to make your question and its answer clear, provide an example and describe what you think the code is supposed to do in that case.

 Make sure you understand what the bug actually is.